Breens-Mbaka/Github-App/README.md

 ## Github App

 An android app built using Kotlin that consumes the Github API to search for Github profiles and more information on the user.
-It has been built following Clean Architecture Principle, MVVM Architecture and Modern Jetpack components.
+It has been built following Clean Architecture Principles, MVVM Architecture/Pattern and Modern Jetpack components.

 ## Architecture (Clean Architecture).
 Clean Architecture combines a group of practices that produce systems with the following characteristics: